Personal relationships of Michael Jackson: Proposal and wedding

-It was during one of Jackson's calls to Presley that he proposed marriage.
-"If I asked you to marry me, would you do it?", the singer queried.
-Though still married to actor Danny Keough, whom she had wed in 1988 and had two children with, Presley replied that she would.
+During one of Jackson's calls to Presley that he proposed marriage, asking: "If I asked you to marry me, would you do it?"
+Though still married to the actor Danny Keough, whom she had wed in 1988 and had two children with, Presley replied that she would.
 After a pause, Jackson exclaimed that he had to use the bathroom.
-Having apparently relieved himself, the singer explained to his new fiancée that his love for her was genuine and she had to believe him.
+On his return, Jackson explained to his new fiancée that his love for her was genuine and she had to believe him.
 In 2010, Presley acknowledged to Oprah Winfrey that Jackson did formally propose one day in the library, taking out a 10 carat diamond ring and getting down on his knees.

 Following several months engaged, Jackson and Presley wed on May 26, 1994, at a ceremony in the Dominican Republic.
 Presley had divorced Keough only twenty days before.
 The 15-minute ceremony was held by Judge Hugo Francisco Alvarez Perez at his home in the La Vega Province.
 The union was conducted in Spanish and translated for Presley and Jackson by an attorney.
 Eva Darling, Presley's friend, served as a witness along with Thomas Keough, her ex-husband's brother.
 At the time of their marriage, the press and public were unaware that the two even knew each other.
 The wedding was kept secret from them, Jackson's family, and Presley's mother Priscilla.
 However, Gotham Chopra recalled that Jackson called him "in a panic" on his wedding night and asked if he had any "sex advice", wanting "to make sure that Lisa was impressed with his 'moves.'"

-Upon being informed of her daughter's marriage with Jackson a week later, Priscilla became irritated; she believed the male pop singer was using her child to rehabilitate his image following the child abuse accusations.
+Upon being informed of her daughter's marriage with Jackson a week later, Priscilla became irritated; she believed Jackson was using her child to rehabilitate his image following the child abuse accusations.
 To the press, however, Priscilla stated that she was "very supportive of Lisa Marie and everything she does".
 The union was met with a mixed reaction from the media when it was made public two months later.
 Some sources described the union of "The King of Pop" and "The Princess of Rock 'n' Roll" as being "The Marriage of the Century".
 One newspaper headline scoffed, "Jackson-Presley Union Sparks Shock, Doubt, Laughs."
 Addressing both the media and public, Presley issued a statement:

 "My married name is Mrs. Lisa Marie Presley-Jackson.
 My marriage to Michael Jackson took place in a private ceremony outside the United States (11) weeks ago.
 It was not formally announced until now for several reasons; foremost being that we are both very private people living in the glare of the public media.
 We both wanted a private marriage ceremony without the distraction of a media circus.
 I am very much in love with Michael, I dedicate my life to being his wife.
 I understand and support him.
 We both look forward to raising a family and living happy, healthy lives together.
 We hope friends and fans will understand and respect our privacy."